Rosalind Park: Poppet head lookout

 The lookout, situated at the top of Camp Hill, was originally a poppet head from the Garden Gully United mine (one of Bendigo's richest mines) and was installed in its current location in 1931.
 During goldrush times, prior to the poppet head's installation, a flag was flown at the top of Camp Hill to signal that the mail had arrived in town.
 At this time Camp Hill was completely denuded of trees and the flag could effectively be seen from across the town.

 At the foot of the poppet head lookout is the Bendigo Heritage Mosaic which was completed in 1987 and designed by mosaic artist Maery Gabriel.
 The installation work was completed by local volunteers.
 The mosaic depicts various aspects of the town's history and is designed to be viewed while looking down from the lookout.

 Cascades

-Typical in nineteenth-century gardens were water features, and in 1880 the "Cascades" were constructed.
-Designed by notable Bendigo architect William Vahland after being advised by George Lansell after he returned from a European trip.
-The cascades originally featured statues and fountains that may have been operating around the 1880s.
-It is thought that the cascades were not reliable due to the available pumps' technology being inadequate, but the historic record is not clear on this matter, and they fell into disrepair in the early nineteenth century.
-The cascades were effectively buried until they were partially restored in 1997.
+Typical in 19th-century gardens were water features and in 1880 the "Cascades" were constructed.
+Designed by notable Bendigo architect William Vahland after being advised by George Lansell when he returned from a European trip.
+The cascades originally featured statues and fountains which may have been operating around the 1880s.
+It is thought that the cascades were not reliable due to the available pumps' technology being inadequate, but the historic record is not clear on this matter.
+The cascades fell into disrepair in the early 20th century and were effectively buried until they were partially restored in 1997.